-As trade unionists and social activists, we should treat one another with mutual respect, cooperation and understanding.
+As trade unionists and labour activists, we should treat one another with mutual respect, cooperation and understanding.
 The GLU neither condones nor tolerates behaviour that undermines the dignity or self-esteem of any individual or creates an intimidating, hostile, or offensive environment.

 Discriminatory speech and conduct based on race, ethnicity, gender, sexual orientation, age, class, religion, and other differentiation categories and their intersectional entanglements will not be accepted amongst the participants of the GLU network.
 Any form of harassment (using real or perceived power to abuse, devalue or humiliate) is not allowed under any circumstances.
 Discrimination and harassment focus on characteristics that are strongly related to power issues and make us different, and they reduce our capacity to work together on shared concerns.
-The GLU follows the General Act on Equal Treatment (or Allgemeines Gleichbehandlungsgesetz in German) of the German Federal Government, and the Uni Kassel Directive on Protection against Discrimination and Sexual Violence.
+The LPG programme follows the General Equal Treatment Act (German abbreviation: AGG ) of the German Federal Government, and the Uni Kassel Directive on Protection against Discrimination and Sexual Violence.

-The GLU's policies and practices reflect a commitment to equality.
+Our policies and practices reflect a commitment to equality.
 Students and staff must be mindful that everyone is treated with dignity, equality and respect.